AdamBlomfield/price-optimisation-ecommerce/README.md

 ## Project Structure

-**This repository follows the Cookiecutter Data Science project structure to ensure the work is organized, reproducible, and scalable.**
+**This repository follows the Cookiecutter Data Science project structure to ensure the work is organised, reproducible, and scalable.**

 ```
 ├── README.md          <- The top-level README for developers using this project.
 ├── data
 │   ├── 01_raw           <- The original, immutable data dump.
 │   ├── 02_interim       <- Intermediate data that has been transformed.
-│   └── 03_processed     <- The final, canonical data sets for modeling.
+│   └── 03_processed     <- The final, canonical data sets for modelling.
-├── models             <- Trained and serialized models.
+├── models             <- Trained and serialised models.
 ├── notebooks          <- Jupyter notebooks for exploration and analysis.
 ├── reports
 │   └── figures        <- Generated graphics and figures.
 ├── src                <- Source code for use in this project.
 ├── tests              <- Unit tests for the source code.
 ├── app.py             <- Main script for the Plotly Dash dashboard.